FedEx Truck Accident Attorneys

 Of the 3,205 unsafe driving violations noted by the FMCSA from August 2018 through July 2020 involving FedEx Ground vehicles, these included:

 There were many other types of violations.
 Any of these can cause a serious collision that leaves one or more innocent people injured or even killed.
-That’s why it is so important to hold negligent truck drivers accountable and to demand that FedEx and other shipping companies instill the highest safety standards in all of their employees.
+That’s why it is so important to hold negligent truck drivers accountable and to demand that FedEx and other shipping companies instill the highest safety standards in all drivers.

 My car was hit by a FedEx truck.
 Do I have a case against FedEx?